Support rural and remote communities across Australia – donate here to make a difference

 Diagnosing endometriosis can be complex because its symptoms often overlap with other conditions.
 The gold standard for a definitive diagnosis is a laparoscopy, also known as “keyhole surgery”, a surgical procedure that allows direct visualisation and, if necessary, biopsy of the endometrial tissue.
 Experienced clinicians can often make a clinical diagnosis based on a detailed medical history and symptom discussion.

-The diagnostic process may involve:
+The diagnostic process may involve

 Treatment options